veeplay/ios-media-player-standalone-library/README.md

 In the final execution block we instruct the player to start playback using the final generated array of media units, configured remotely via JSON input.

+## Configuring from JSON

+See [this guide](http://veeso.github.io/json-docs/) for documentation on all available configuration options and examples.

 ## Creating custom overlay controllers

 APSMediaPlayer allows developers to create their own, JSON or dictionary configurable overlays.
 To create a custom overlay: